JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

-We will now set the Left A button to activate the Pause Menu and the Right A to be the Jump button.
-The Actions you can apply to the button can be seen in the picture below:
+Set the Left A button to activate the Pause Menu and the Right A to be the Jump button.
+The Actions you can apply to the button can be seen in the picture below: josh til here
 <img src="../assets/img/SteamVR-Controller-Bindings-Stormland-A-Button-Assignments.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 Edit the button assignments for both A buttons to select the accompanying function for each.